Teacher

 I have been commissioned to do several pieces for private individuals and businesses.
 Each is unique to the customer and several of these works have received awards in quilt shows.
-A sampling of my Landscapes, House Portraits and Products can be viewed on this web site.
+A sampling of my Landscapes, House Portraits and Whole cloth quilts can be viewed on this web site.

 Fiber Artist

-Pat and many other artists open their studios to the public so that they can see them at work on their craft and purchase fine art for themselves or as gifts.
-Watch Pat work on her 12′ Longarm machine and view many fiber art wall pieces and quilts handmade by Pat.
+Many area artists open their studios to the public so that they can see them at work on their craft and purchase fine art for themselves or as gifts.
+I worked on my 12′ Longarm machine and displayed many fiber art wall pieces and quilts handmade by Pat.
+I now sell by appointment or online.

 Pattern designer

-Pat is a proud member of the following organizations
+Pat has been a proud member of the following organizations:

 Narragansett Bay Quilters (NBQA)